 A Flexible, Hands-on, Liberal Arts Education

-Professional Writing and Rhetoric (PWR) is built around a common set of six concentration courses, but individualized through a set (or “track”) of electives and a Special Topics course carefully selected by students in consultation with their PWR advisor.
-Additional flexibility is achieved through the pursuit of internships and an individually designed “cognate” (an area of specialization, possibly a minor) outside of the major.
+Professional Writing and Rhetoric (PWR) is built around a common set of courses and individualized through a set of electives carefully selected by students in consultation with their PWR advisor.
+Additional flexibility is achieved through the pursuit of internships, undergraduate research, and outside electives.

 The aim is to give students the flexibility to construct an educational experience that matches their interests while also ensuring a firm disciplinary foundation.

 Just as PWR students are active in developing their studies, they are regularly engaged in hands-on work that challenges them to learn, implement, and reflect on course content, both inside the classroom and out.
 Many programmatic features support this hands-on, active-learning approach.

 - PWR courses are taught within CUPID, the Center for Undergraduate Publishing and Information Design, a computer classroom designed to place at one’s fingertips the tools of the trade, while also supporting hands-on, active, collaborative learning.